ujaiii/Teluk-Dalam.github.io/README.md

 # How to get this code?
-*the command below with your terminal*
+*follow the command below with your terminal*

 - Clone project